fetchai/agents-aea/docs/skill-guide.md

 aea scaffold skill my_search
 ```

 In the following steps, we replace the scaffolded `Behaviour` and `Handler` in `my_aea/skills/my_search` with our implementation.
-We will build a simple skill which lets the AEA send a search query to the [OEF](../oef-ledger) and process the resulting response.
+We will build a simple skill which lets the AEA send a search query to the [OEF search node](../oef-ledger) and process the resulting response.

 ## Step 2: Develop a Behaviour

 A `Behaviour` class contains the business logic specific to initial actions initiated by the AEA rather than reactions to other events.

 In this example, we implement a simple search behaviour.
-Each time, `act()` gets called by the main agent loop, we will send a search request to the OEF.
+Each time, `act()` gets called by the main agent loop, we will send a search request to the [OEF search node](../oef-ledger) via the [OEF communication network](../oef-ledger).

 ``` python
 from aea.helpers.search.models import Constraint, ConstraintType, Query